ohata-toast/EasyMaker/en/console-guide.md

     - **Log Management** : Logs generated during batch inference can be stored in the NHN Cloud Log & Crash Search service.
         - For more information, please refer to [Appendix > 2.
 NHN Cloud Log & Crash Search Service User Guide and Log Check](./console-guide/#2-nhn-cloud-log-crash-search-service-usage-guide-and-log-inquiry-guide).

-> [Caution] When using NHN Cloud NAS:
-> Only NHN Cloud NAS created on the same project as AI EasyMaker is available to use.

-> [Caution] Batch inference fails when batch inference input data is deleted:
-> Batch inference can fail if you delete input data before batch inference is complete.

-> [Caution] When setting input data detailed options:
+!!! tip "Note"
-> If the Glob pattern is not entered properly, batch inference may not work properly because the input data cannot be found.
+    - If the Glob pattern is not entered properly, batch inference may not work properly because the input data cannot be found.
-> When used together with the **Include Glob pattern**, the **Exclude Glob pattern** takes precedence.
+    When used together with the **Include Glob pattern**, the **Exclude Glob pattern** takes precedence.

-> [Caution] When setting batch options:
-> You must set the **batch size** and **inference timeout** appropriately based on the performance of the model you are batch inferring.
+    - You must set the **batch size** and **inference timeout** appropriately based on the performance of the model you are batch inferring.
-> If the settings you enter are incorrect, batch inference might not perform well enough.
+    If the settings you enter are incorrect, batch inference might not perform well enough.

-> [Caution] When using GPU instances:
+!!! danger "Caution"
+    - Only NHN Cloud NAS created on the same project as AI EasyMaker is available to use.
+    - Batch inference can fail if you delete input data before batch inference is complete.

+!!! danger "Caution"
-> Batch inference using GPU instances allocates GPU instances based on the number of Pods
-> If `Number of Pods / Number of GPUs` is not divisible by an integer, you may encounter unallocated GPUs
-> Unallocated GPUs are not used by batch inference, so set the number of Pods appropriately to use GPU instances efficiently.
+    Batch inference using GPU instances allocates GPU instances based on the number of Pods If `Number of Pods / Number of GPUs` is not divisible by an integer, you may encounter unallocated GPUs Unallocated GPUs are not used by batch inference, so set the number of Pods appropriately to use GPU instances efficiently.

 <a id="batch.inference.list"></a>